 The preamp is a small internal amplifier that’s used to boost the weak audio signal from the record to line level.
 This means that the input received by the pre-amp is normalized at the same level as other audio signals, so that it can be processed together with them.

 Like the preamp, the amplifier is responsible for giving a weak audio signal a boost.
 The amp takes the line-level signal and boosts it for output through the speakers.
 Depending on the type of speakers you have, you may want a less or more powerful amp.
 Typically, an amp with more watts is more powerful.

 The needle is another name for the stylus.
 The stylus is the physical link to the grooves of the record and it generates the vibrations that are fed to the cartridge.

-This is the circular platform on the record player.
+This is the circular platform on the turntable.
 Its job is to hold and spin the record and the record mat.